jasampler/rubik/README.md

         AAAAAAAAAAAAAAAAAAAA

-Shows a 3D representation of the Rubik's Cube in ASCII and allows to turn its faces by entering numbers from 1 to 6.
+Shows a 3D representation of the Rubik's Cube in ASCII and allows to turn its faces by default entering the digits 1-6.

-The 20 uppercase letters (A-X) printed with the ASCII can be passed as argument of the program to recover that position.
+  -c,--chars UFLRBD     6 characters to represent the colors -i,--initial POSITION the 20 uppercase letters (A-X) printed after
-The -s or --silent option skips the ASCII representation.
+                        each move to recover again the same position -s,--silent           prints only the POSITION and not the ASCII

-Entering the number shown in the center of a face turns that face clockwise one-quarter turn, and the notation -N or N' turns the face N anticlockwise one-quarter turn.
+Entering the character shown in the center of a face turns that face clockwise one-quarter turn, and entering -N or N' turns the face N anticlockwise one-quarter turn.
 Applying the minus or the apostrophe again to the same number will have no effect.
 Any other unrecognized symbol is ignored.